 - The "big fishes" like large tuna, snapper, sea trout, salmon, and many others -- Use your favorite!

-Cooks and chefs often use sardines, anchovies, and other seafood entities as well to ensure that seven separate dishes are prepared.
+Cooks and chefs often use sardines, anchovies, and other seafood ingredients as well to ensure that seven separate dishes from the sea are prepared.

 Three Weeks of Christmas